VC Theoretical Explanation of Double Descent: Introduction

 \begin{itemize} \item[--] \textit{Selecting proper values of positive constants} $a_1$ \textit{and} $a_2$.
-The worst-case values $a_1=4$ and $a_2=2$, provided in VC-theory \cite{Vapnik1998,Vapnik1999} result in VC-bounds that are too loose for real-life data sets \cite{Cherkassky2007}.
-For classification problems, we suggest using the values $a_1=a_2=1$, used for all empirical results presented in this paper. \item[--] \textit{Analytic estimate of VC-dimension}.
-For many learning methods, including DL, analytic estimate of VC-dimension are not known.
-For example, for SGD style algorithms, the effect of various heuristics (e.g., initialization of weights, etc.) on VC-dimension is difficult (or impossible?) to quantify analytically. \end{itemize}
+The worst-case values $a_1=4$ and $a_2=2$, provided in VC-theory \citep{Vapnik1998,Vapnik1999} correspond to the worst-case ``heavy-tailed'' distributions, resulting in VC-bounds that are too loose for real-life data sets \citep{Cherkassky2007}.
+For real-life data sets, when distributions are unknown, we suggest the values $a_1= 3$ and $a_2=1$, that were used for all empirical results in this paper.
+For additional discussion about selecting these values (incorporating \textit{a-priori} knowledge about unknown distributions), see Appendix A. \item[--] \textit{Analytic estimates of VC-dimension}.
+For many learning methods (including DL), analytic estimates of VC-dimension are not known.
+For example, for SGD-style algorithms, the effect of various heuristics (e.g., initialization of weights, etc.) on VC-dimension is difficult (or impossible) to quantify analytically. \end{itemize}

-Note that VC bound (\ref{eq1}) provides conceptual explanation of both first and second descent.
-That is, first descent corresponds to minimizing this bound when training error is non-zero \cite{Vapnik1998, Vapnik1999, Cherkassky2007}.
-Whereas second descent corresponds to minimizing this bound when training error is kept at zero, using a set of models having small VC-dimension.
-This can be shown by setting the training error in bound (\ref{eq1}) to zero, resulting in the following simplified bound for test error during the second descent:
+Note that VC-bound (\ref{eq1}) provides a conceptual explanation of both first and second descent.
+That is, first descent corresponds to minimizing this bound when training error is non-zero \citep{Vapnik1998, Vapnik1999, Cherkassky2007}.
+Second descent corresponds to minimizing this bound when training error is kept at zero, using models having small VC-dimension.
+This can be shown by setting the training error in bound (\ref{eq1}) to zero, resulting in the following bound for test error during the second descent (uisng values $a_1=3$ and $a_2=1$):

-More formally, since VC bound (\ref{eq1}) depends only on two factors, training error and VC-dimension, there are two different strategies for minimizing this bound \cite{Cherkassky2007}: \begin{itemize} \item[--] For a set of functions (models) with fixed VC-dimension, reduce the training error.
-This strategy leads to well-known classical bias-variance trade-off aka ‘first descent’; \item[--] For small (fixed) training error, minimize the VC-dimension.
-This strategy corresponds to second descent, when training error is zero. \end{itemize}
+Technically, since VC-bound (\ref{eq1}) depends only on two factors, training error and VC-dimension, there are two different strategies for minimizing this bound \citep{Cherkassky2007}: \begin{itemize} \item[--] \textit{Strategy 1}: for a set of functions (models) with fixed VC-dimension, reduce the training error.
+This leads to well-known classical bias-variance trade-off, also known as first descent; \item[--] \textit{Strategy 2}: for small (fixed) training error, minimize the VC-dimension.
+This strategy corresponds to second descent. \end{itemize}

-These two strategies correspond to \textit{different methods} for controlling VC-dimension, that have been known long before DL.
-For example, the second strategy corresponds to margin maximization in SVM.
-Traditional learning methods typically implement a \textit{single strategy}, whereas practitioners in DL observed the effect of \textit{both strategies} when varying a single hyper parameter, such as network size or the number of epochs.